yamaya/apple-c-syntax/README.md

-# Apple's C familiy syntax files for Vim
+# Apple's C family syntax files for Vim

 Tested on Vim 7.4